elsjeslothower/fazes/README.md

   plugins exist but their menstrual-cycle-specific coverage has historically been inconsistent — check the current state of the plugin ecosystem when this is actually prioritized rather than assuming one will just work.
+- **iOS Home Screen widgets** (today's phase + suggestion at a glance, without opening the app).
+Also native-only — WidgetKit has no web equivalent, so this is gated on the Capacitor step same as Watch/Health.
+  Needs a small SwiftUI widget extension target in the Xcode project, plus a way to get cycle-phase data to it: widgets run in their own process and can't call into the web app directly, so the usual approach is sharing data through an App Group (e.g. writing the current phase out via shared UserDefaults/a shared file whenever the main app computes it) rather than reimplementing the phase logic natively.
-- **Location-based in-season food suggestions.** Unlike the other two, this doesn't need native wrapping — iOS Safari has supported the browser's Geolocation API for years, so it can be built directly into the PWA.
+- **Location-based in-season food suggestions.** Unlike the others above, this doesn't need native wrapping — iOS Safari has supported the browser's Geolocation API for years, so it can be built directly into the PWA.
   Two decisions to make at implementation time rather than now: (1) precise GPS needs reverse-geocoding to a region, which means a geocoding API/key —